rlivingsus/misc/AllBooks.md

 - Burt, Alexandra: Remember Mia
 - Burvine, Lee: Kafir Project
 - Butler, Octavia: Anything, Kindred
+- Cain, Susan: Quiet: The Power of Introverts in a World That Can't Stop Talking
 - Camp, Jim: Start with No
 - Campbell, John: Who Goes There?:
 - Campbell, Tom: The Old Man's Trail